Snake Lake_Island Wilding

 Ru Kim was born in Hamburg in 1995 and grew up in transit between Germany, Cyprus, Korea, Canada and Brazil, before moving to France to pursue their studies in art.
 They obtained a fine art bachelor and master’s degree with honors (DNSEP, félicitations du jury) at the École Supérieure d’Art et Design, Grenoble.
 Ru currently lives and works in Seoul.
 They research into using art to resist normalized and embodied sexism and racist violence generated by patriarchal, imperial, and colonial ideologies of domination.
 Using various media such as video, photography, sound, performance, installation, and text, they seek to develop forms that challenge binarism and fixed identities.
 They create aesthetic situations in which the viewers are transformed into participants, and physically experience a political awareness of their own implications in the logic of domination.

-Ph.
-Seungwook Yang
+Ph. credits Paolo Sacchi, Seungwook Yang